 11 ways to make money from reading books

-Do you forever have your nose in a book?
+Do you always have your nose in a book?
 We do too – so we decided to look into ways to make money from this wonderful hobby.
 Read on to find out how to get paid to read books.

 You might think there's nothing better than getting lost in a good book.
 But it's actually possible to spend your time absorbed in your favourite stories and get paid for it.